Published on Apr 1, 2018

 neutralising castile soap

-• Mopping - After every 4th clean, mop the floor with a mild solution of white vinegar in water.
+• Mopping - After every 4th clean, mop the floor with a mild vinegar-water solution.

 How much does castile soap cost?